scaleoutsean/solidfire-windows/README.md

 - Disks
   - Maximum SolidFire volume size is 16TB
   - In the case of very large volumes or very busy workloads (e.g. sustained 30,000 IOPS or 300 MB/s) striped Dynamic Volumes may be used to spread I/O over several volumes, although they have some limitations (in terms of manageability Windows)
   - Another way to spread the workload is to put VM data on several disks, each placed on a different (Cluster Shared or other) SolidFire volume.
-This assumes it's not just one hot database table or file.
+This assumes it's not just one hot database table or file
-  - (Default) NTFS 4kB block size ought to perform best in terms of efficiency, but there is no recent anectodal evidence so further investigation is needed
+  - The (Default) 4kB NTFS block size ought to work best in terms of efficiency, but there is no recent anectodal evidence so further investigation is needed
 - Hyper-V
   - Note that Virtual Switches configured through the GUI have certain default values not immediately obvious to the user
   - Once you create up Virtual Switches, re-check IPv6, NIC binding order, and packet sizes on vEthernet NICs